 In 99.9% of cases boy/girl twins are non-identical.
 However, in some extremely rare cases resulting from a genetic mutation, identical twins from an egg and sperm which began as male (XY) can develop into a male / female pair.
 This happens when the fertilised egg 'loses' one of the copies of the Y chromosome when it is dividing into two embryos in very early development.
 The resulting babies are then male (XY) and female (XO).
 The normal genetic make-up of a girl is XX.
 An XO baby is outwardly a girl, but her cells only have one copy of the X chromosome.
 This condition is called Turner Syndrome (more information on this, see the following link: Turner Syndrome).

-There has been an overall increasing trend in multiple births in the last two decades, attributed largely to the increased use of fertility drugs and assisted reproduction technology, delay in childbearing and the growing number of older mothers.
-However, there had been a decrease in the proportion of triplet and higher order multiple births in recent years - until this past year which actually saw an increase from 65 to 84 births.
+There has been an overall increasing trend in multiple births in the last two decades in Australia.
+Attributed largely to the increased use of fertility drugs and assisted reproduction technology and the growing number of older mothers.

-According to the Australian Bureau of Statistics (latest report as of February 2017) there were the following multiple births in Australia:
+In 2015, according to the Australian Bureau of Statistics (latest report as of December 2017) there were the following multiple births in Australia: